Breaking: #107438 - Default parseFunc configuration for Fluid Styled Content

 Description

-Since TYPO3 v13, the most basic lib.parseFunc and lib.parseFunc_RTE configuration is available at any time in EXT:frontend/ext_localconf.php.
+Since TYPO3 v13, the basic lib.parseFunc and lib.parseFunc_RTE configurations are always available through EXT:frontend/ext_localconf.php.

-The default parseFunc configuration that was previously provided by EXT:fluid_styled_content has been removed to avoid duplicate settings and outdated configurations.
-This unifies the parseFunc behavior across both EXT:frontend and EXT:fluid_styled_content.
+The default parseFunc configuration previously provided by EXT:fluid_styled_content has been removed to avoid duplicated and outdated settings.
+This unifies the parseFunc behavior between EXT:frontend and EXT:fluid_styled_content.

-Note that the allowTags directive itself is not removed.
-It can still be set to restrict frontend output.
+Note that the allowTags directive itself has not been removed.
+It can still be set to restrict frontend output where desired.

 Impact

-Custom TypoScript configurations using allowTags syntax will no longer work as expected.
+Custom TypoScript configurations using allowTags syntax may no longer work as expected.
 Specifically:

-• Default CSS classes on HTML elements (like <table class="contenttable">) are no longer automatically added by parseFunc configuration
+• Default CSS classes on HTML elements (for example <table class="contenttable">) are no longer automatically added by the parseFunc configuration.

-• The parseFunc configuration in EXT:fluid_styled_content no longer provides custom link handling options like extTarget and keep parameters
+• The parseFunc configuration in EXT:fluid_styled_content no longer provides custom link-handling options such as extTarget and keep.

 Affected installations